rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson bool result: The result field in this response is a object with a minimum of one attribute.
+   :resjson object result: The result field in this response is a object with a minimum of one attribute.
+   :resjson int decimals: Number of decimals for the requested contract. ``null`` if this information is not available on chain.
+   :resjson str symbol: Symbol for the requested contract. ``null`` if this information is not available on chain.
+   :resjson str name: Name for the requested contract. ``null`` if this information is not available on chain.
+   :resjson str message: Empty string if there is no isues with the contract, for example, it not existing on the chain.
    :statuscode 200: No critical error found.
-   :statuscode 400: The address is not available.
+   :statuscode 409: There is an error with the address.
    :statuscode 500: Internal Rotki error.